vtos/moodle-mod_adaptivequiz/README.md

 Starting level
 ---------------
-As mentioned above, this usually will be set in the lower part of the difficulty range (about 1/3 of the way up from the bottom) so that most test takers will be able answer one of the first two questions correctly and get a moral boost from their correct answers.
+As mentioned above, this usually will be set in the lower part of the difficulty range (about 1/3 of the way up from the bottom) so that most test takers will be able to answer one of the first two questions correctly and get a moral boost from their correct answers.
 If the starting level is too high, low-ability users would be asked several questions they can't answer before the test begins asking them questions at a